 RLI began in 2008 as an informal group of Jews whose ancestors had lived in the Rakisik / Rokiškis and Kupisik / Kupiškis regions of Lithuania who who wanted to improve the condition of the old Jewish cemetery that is situated on the border of Rokiškis and Serapiniškis.
-Funds raised by RKI’s subsidiary, Remembering Rakisik Area Jewry, LLC, (“RRAJ”), were used to get legal protection for the cemetery’s boundaries; design, manufacture, and install a distinctive gate and fence along the cemetery’s eastern boundary; plant appropriate shrubbery along the remainder of the cemetery’s boundary; design, commission, and install a memorial stone outside of the gate; and take other actions to improve the condition of the cemetery.
+Funds raised by RLI’s subsidiary, Remembering Rakisik Area Jewry, LLC, (“RRAJ”), were used to get legal protection for the cemetery’s boundaries; design, manufacture, and install a distinctive gate and fence along the cemetery’s eastern boundary; plant appropriate shrubbery along the remainder of the cemetery’s boundary; to design and commission the creation of a memorial stone that was placed outside of the gate; and take other actions to improve the condition of the cemetery.

-We have worked closely with the Rokiškis Regional Museum on a number of projects.
-In 2014, the museum published a short booklet about two remarkable local Jewish women, Sana Meler, whose family was arrested by the Soviets on June 14, 1941, and deported to Siberia, and the poetess Matilda Olkinaitė, whose family was murdered on the road between Panemunėlis and Rokiškis.
-We also joined with the museum and others in the creation and installation of an informational sign on Rokiškis’s Synagogue Street (Sinagogų gatvė) describing in Lithuanian, English, and Yiddish the architecture and uses of the three Jewish houses of worship and study that once stood on that street.
-The sign was dedicated in September 2015.
+RLI has worked closely with the Rokiškis Regional Museum on many projects.
+In 2014, the museum published a short booklet about two remarkable local Jewish women, Sana Meler, whose family was arrested by the Soviets on June 14, 1941, and deported to Siberia, and the poet Matilda Olkinaitė, whose family was murdered on the road between Panemunėlis and Rokiškis.
+We also joined with the museum and others in the creation and installation of an informational sign on Rokiškis’s Synagogue Street (Sinagogų gatvė) which describes in Lithuanian, English, and Yiddish the architecture and uses of the three Jewish houses of worship and study that once stood on that street.
+That sign was dedicated in September 2015.
 A sign to remember the Jewish community of Pandėlys / Ponedel was dedicated in September 2022.
 It is anticipated that sign to remember the Jewish community of Kupiškis / Kupisik will be dedicated in the summer of 2023 near the entrance to the renovated library-synagogue complex, which for centuries was the site of the town’s shul-hof.
 We hope work on the design of other signs to be installed in the market squares of Rokiškis, Kamajai, and Suvainiškis and at the two Holocaust killing sites in the Rokiškis region that were finally acknowledged by the Lithuanian government in the Fall of 2021.

 Contributions to support the projects of Remembering Litvaks, Inc., may be made on-line or by check mailed in care of Eileen J. Taylor, 5900 Fort Drive – Suite 305, Centreville, Virginia 20121 USA.
 Since RLI has been recognized by GuideStar, www.guidestar.org, as a qualified 501(c)(3) organization, contributions may also be made through payroll deductions.
-RLI also has separate fund to accept contributions made for the benefit of the Vilnius Jewish Public Library (“VJPL”).
-For more information RLI’s projects or contributions to RLI or the VJPL, please contact Phil Shapiro at email@example.com.
+RLI also accepts contributions to benefit of the Vilnius Jewish Public Library (“VJPL”).
+For more information about RLI’s projects or about making contributions to RLI or the VJPL, please contact RLI’s president, Phil Shapiro, at email@example.com.